The Last Days<br>of Raggedy<br>Anne & Andy

 When Andy opened his eyes, it took a few moments to register where he was.
 The fear and panic rushed back to him as he realized what he was.
 There was daylight outside.
 There was no telling how long he’d been asleep.
 The pounding outside the security office door had ceased.
 Apparently, the undead had found something more interesting to check out.

 He glanced over at his sister, whose body was slumped over next to him.
+She had fallen to her side and rolled onto her stomach, so he couldn’t see her face under the mound of bloody hair.
 Startled, he jumped and scooted away from her on his butt until his back met the wall.
 There were the sounds of things falling over in his wake, yet she didn’t move.
 He grabbed his gun, and check his ammo clip to make sure he was ready for anything.
-He had a full magazine loaded and the safety off, just like his sister taught her.
+He had a full magazine loaded and the safety off, just like his sister taught him.

 Pointing the gun at her, he rose to his feet, not taking his eye off of her corpse.
 He studied her, looking for any signs of movement.
 He couldn’t tell if she was breathing, but there was no visual movement of her stomach.
 Her skin looked clammy and pale.
 Those weren’t good signs.

 “Anne?” he softly called out to her.
-He was hopeful for to wake but feared she would reply with a hungry moan.
+He was hoping to wake but feared she would reply with a hungry moan.

 And then he saw the pistol with the silencer next to her.